bowenchin/Bootstrap_Training/README.md

 ### Week 4: SQL
 - [x] Design a database with tables to store user registration information similar to https://services.veriguide.org/veriguide/register.jsp?service=BASIC
 - [x] Complete the user registration form and save the data in MySQL database
-- [ ] Display all registered users data in a table (you could use Datatable - https://datatables.net/ )
+- [ ] Display all registered users data in a table (you could use DataTable - https://datatables.net/ )